dariushazimi/Python-from-ground-up/chapter1.md

 ---
-title       : Test title
-description : Here is the description of the course attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+title       : Get up and running with Python description : Here is the description of the course.
+Install python and use virutal environment. attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf